dhyuan99/VecKM/README.md

 ## News and Updates
 * [Dec 8, 2024] We did an extension project of VecKM.
 We apply VecKM to event camera inputs and predict the motion field.
 Check out [VecKM_flow](https://www.github.com/dhyuan99/VecKM_flow).
-* [Dec 8, 2024] I will start refactorizing the VecKM codes and make an easy-to-use API.

 ## Highlighted Features
 <img src="assets/highlighted_features.drawio.png" style="width:100%">

 ## API Usage
-It is a generic local point cloud encoder, a.k.a. point tokenizer, patch encoder, etc. The API is easily used by the following codes, after installing the package.
-See [demo](./demo) for the codes and data for running the demo:
+VecKM is a generic local point cloud encoder, a.k.a. point tokenizer, patch encoder, etc. The API is easily used by the following codes, after installing the package:
 ```
 git clone https://github.com/dhyuan99/VecKM.git
 cd VecKM